 Land Use Planning Commission Votes on Adjacency Principle

-After 14 minutes of discussion at its April 2, 2019 meeting, the Land Use Planning Commission (LUPC) voted to make one of the most sweeping policy changes in its history.
+After 14 minutes of discussion at its meeting on April 2, 2019, the Land Use Planning Commission (LUPC) voted to make one of the most sweeping policy changes in its history.
 In eliminating the one-mile adjacency policy, LUPC has made close to one million acres of land in Maine’s Unorganized Territories (UT) vulnerable to development.

 NRCM is deeply disappointed in the LUPC’s decision, which ignored overwhelming opposition from Maine people.

 For more than 40 years, LUPC’s one-mile policy required new residential subdivision, industrial, or commercial development in Maine’s UT to take place within one road mile of existing, compatible development.
 Based on NRCM’s decades of watchdogging LUPC to protect forests and wildlife of Maine’s North Woods, we know that the one-mile policy served a critical role in effectively limiting fragmentation and sprawling development by requiring new development to reflect existing, on-the ground patterns.

 What Changes to the Rules Did LUPC Make?

 The Commission did make some limited changes to its rules throughout the review process in response to thousands of comments in opposition to their proposal, but we still have several concerns about the approved rules:

 - Almost one million acres (close to 10 percent of LUPC’s jurisdiction in the UT) would be vulnerable to residential development.
 Residential subdivision development would be allowed on up to one million acres of forests and lakes (after subtracting out the lands that are already conserved).